 Sustainable packaging: glass bottles and jars

-With our certified-organic ingredients and Sarah's bespoke blends ready for production at our dedicated production space in West Sussex, we sourced glass bottles and jars as the best vessels to house the collection.
+With our certified-organic ingredients and Sarah's bespoke blends ready for production at our dedicated production space in England, we sourced glass bottles and jars as the best vessels to house the collection.
 Specifically, we chose amber glass bottles for the organic, plant based oil blends as the amber glass helps to protect the integrity of the oils inside by protecting against UV light radiation.

 Glass has fantastic sustainability credentials because it is a fully recyclable material.
 It's also a resource efficient material made primarily from abundantly available natural raw materials, like sand and glass waste.